 - 1. Inspect the site to determine the practice is no longer needed. - 2.
 When the crossing has served its purpose, remove all structures, including culverts, bedding and geotextile fabric materials, within 14 calendar days.
 In all cases, remove the culvert materials within one year of installation.
 Remove sediment buildup (if applicable). - 3.
-Remove the practice. - 4.
-Restore the stream channel to its original cross-section, and smooth and appropriately stabilize all disturbed areas. - 5.
+Restore the stream channel to its original cross-section, and smooth and appropriately stabilize all disturbed areas. - 4.
 Revegetate area disturbed by practice removal (if applicable).